For Educators: Laying the Groundwork for Reading Groups

 - Step back when you can.
 Defer when possible.
 If families look to you for answers, gently toss their questions to other participants.
 Quote other participants when you can.
 When questioned, assume that others already have knowledge before you present your own.

 7. How have I prepared for challenging conversations?

 As political discourse in our country has become more polarized, many classrooms have as well.
 The families you bring together for this group may have radically different beliefs, identities and experiences.
-Designed for facilitating classroom conversations, the Teaching Tolerance guide Let’s Talk!
+Designed for facilitating classroom conversations, the Learning for Justice guide Let’s Talk!
 Facilitating Critical Conversations With Students offers recommendations for steps educators can take before, during and after critical conversations to ensure that these discussions are as productive as possible.

 8. How will I ensure all families can participate equally?

 When working with a group of families who are culturally and linguistically diverse, do a bit of research to support your work.
-Resources such as Teaching Tolerance’s Best Practices for Serving English Language Learners and Critical Practices for Anti-bias Education are good places to start.
+Resources such as Learning for Justice’s Best Practices for Serving English Language Learners and Critical Practices for Anti-bias Education are good places to start.
 But don’t neglect the many resources in your community!
 Talk with other families and community members to get a sense of how best to create a group that encourages equal participation.

 Your school may have a family liaison or family engagement coordinator who knows the resources available to you and families.
 Invite them to become an ally.
 They could even be a part of the reading group.